Phenytoin: Economics

 Phenytoin is available as a generic medication.

 Since September 2012, the marketing licence in the UK has been held by Flynn Pharma Ltd, of Dublin, Ireland, and the product, although identical, has been called Phenytoin Sodium xxmg Flynn Hard Capsules.
 (The xxmg in the name refers to the strength—for example "Phenytoin sodium 25 mg Flynn Hard Capsules").
-The capsules are still made by Pfizer's Goedecke subsidiary's plant in Freiburg, Germany and they still have Epanutin printed on them.
+The capsules are still made by Pfizer's Goedecke subsidiary's plant in Freiburg, Germany, and they still have Epanutin printed on them.
 After Pfizer's sale of the UK marketing licence to Flynn Pharma, the price of a 28-pack of 25 mg phenytoin sodium capsules marked Epanutin rose from 66p (about $0.88) to £15.74 (about $25.06).
 Capsules of other strengths also went up in price by the same factor—2,384%, costing the UK's National Health Service an extra £43 million (about $68.44 million) a year.
 The companies were referred to the Competition and Markets Authority (CMA) who found that they had exploited their dominant position in the market to charge "excessive and unfair" prices.

 The CMA imposed a record £84.2 million fine on the manufacturer Pfizer, and a £5.2 million fine on the distributor Flynn Pharma and ordered the companies to reduce their prices.

-Trade names
+Brand names

 Phenytoin is marketed under many brand names worldwide.

+In the US, Dilantin is marketed by Viatris after Upjohn was spun off from Pfizer.

 Research

 Tentative evidence suggests that topical phenytoin is useful in wound healing in people with chronic skin wounds.
 A meta-analysis also supported the use of phenytoin in managing various ulcers.
+Phenytoin is incorporated into compounded medications to optimize wound treatment, often in combination with misoprostol.

 Some clinical trials have explored whether phenytoin can be used as neuroprotector in multiple sclerosis.